czajkowski-szymon/pai/README.md

 1. Download project
 2. Run `docker-compose up` in main directory
-3. After that run website in your browser.
-Type `localhost:8080` in searchbar
+3. After that run website in your browser and type `localhost:8080` in searchbar